desko27/AnimeStorage/README.md

  * Do you hate navigating through all those Windows folders to reach the episodes you want to see?
  * Would you love having all your Anime related data like personal rating, genres, or fansub versions, in one single place?

-If you answered yes to one of those questions, then this app is for you.
+If you answered yes to at least one of those questions, then this app is for you.

 What does the app do?
 ---------------------